l3lackShark/gosumemory/README.md

 # Tournament Client

 When operating in tourney mode, real-time pp counters for each client, leaderboard and grades don't work.
-Each gameplay object is sorted by tournament client "id", "menu" object is a tournament manager (state 22).
+Each gameplay object is sorted by tournament client "id", "menu" object is a tournament manager (state 22). **Tournament mode is not supported on Linux.**

 # Linux